 The west side of Hardberger Park on NW Military Highway features an enclosed 1.5-acre area for dogs, divided into sections for large dogs and small dogs.

-On the shores of a 26,000-acre reservoir about two hours south of San Antonio – boating, fishing, birding, hiking trails, camping and breeding alligators!
+On the shores of a 26,000-acre reservoir about two hours south of San Antonio – boating, fishing, birding, hiking trails, camping, and breeding alligators!

 The pink granite exfoliation dome called Enchanted Rock is about an hour and a half north of San Antonio.
 The dome rises 425 foot above ground and covers 640 acres.
 Bring a kite and get ready for some great camping, picnicking and seven miles of hiking trails.

 Carla Olivo has garnered numerous TV industry awards including the Associated Press award for Spot News Reporting, News Writing, Enterprise Reporting, and Documentary Reporting.
 She lives in Northern Virginia with her husband, a retired USMC Lt.
-Colonel, their two children.
+Colonel, and their two children.
 You can follow her on Twitter @olivowriter.